mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/authn-and-authz/index.md

 EOF
 ```

-Finally bind the service account `my-pod-sa` to the new `pod-reader` role:
+3. Finally, bind the service account `my-pod-sa` to the new `pod-reader` role:

 ```shell
 kubectl create rolebinding my-pod-sa-view \